helena-intel/openvino/docs/get_started/get_started.md

 <details>
     <summary><strong>Click for examples of running the Image Classification code sample on different devices</strong></summary>

-The following commands run the Image Classification Code Sample using the `car.png` file from the `/opt/intel/openvino/deployment_tools/demo/` directory as an input image, the IR of your model from `~/models/public/squeezenet1.1/ir` and on different hardware devices:
+The following commands run the Image Classification Code Sample using the `car.png` file from the `/opt/intel/openvino/deployment_tools/demo/` directory as an input image, the model in IR format from `~/models/public/squeezenet1.1/ir`, and on different hardware devices:

    **CPU:**
    ```sh
    ./classification_sample -i /opt/intel/openvino/deployment_tools/demo/car.png -m ~/models/public/squeezenet1.1/ir/squeezenet1.1.xml -d CPU
    ```